khoaho/data.management-nodejs-integration.box/README.md

 ![](www/img/indexpage.png)

+### Live version

+See it live at [forgedmboxintegration.herokuapp.com/](https://forgedmboxintegration.herokuapp.com/).

 # Setup

 For using this sample, you need an Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 For this new app, use <b>http://localhost:3000/callback/autodesk</b> as Callback URL.
 Finally take note of the <b>Client ID</b> and <b>Client Secret</b>.